jch/personal-finance/README.md

 ## Short term savings

+Savings for the upcoming 4 years.

 * Enough cash for emergencies and upcoming large purchases. e.g. cars, weddings, kids, college, accidents, vacations
+* Charitable giving.
+Contributions to eligible organizations can be itemized as a deduction

 ## Long term savings

+Savings for the upcoming 15 years.

+* ??? *I don't know what I'm doing* :money_with_wings:

+## Retirement savings

+Savings for when I'm old as dirt.

 * 401k.
 At least as much as any employer matching, more if possible.
   Traditional 401k is pretax, Roth 401k's sometimes available.
 * Individual Retirement Account (IRA)
-* Charitable giving.
-Contributions to eligible organizations can be itemized as a deduction

 ## Extras